Skip navigation

 • Provide special services such as alcohol and drug prevention programs and classes that teach students to handle conflicts without resorting to violence.

-• Provide students with information on such topics as college degree programs and admission requirements, financial aid opportunities, trade and technical schools, and apprenticeship programs.
+• Provide students with information on topics such as college degree programs and admission requirements, financial aid opportunities, trade and technical schools, and apprenticeship programs.

 • Refer qualified counselees to employers or employment services for job placement.